Prophet-Barnes/Web-App-with-KNN/README.md

 # Web-App-with-KNN
-This is a Web Application for the Classification in Scikit_Learn's Iris Dataset using KNN
+This is a Web Application for Classification in Scikit_Learn's Iris Dataset using KNN.